DimEvil/tutorial-qgis-maxent/README.md

 # extract the occurrence points of the species we are interested in modeling.

+Preparing your occurrence data for Maxent

-## preparing your dataet in R
+## preparing your dataet in *R*

 - Inspect the threatened species using tools like R or Openrefine.
 For this exercise, let us model the distributions of `Papilio_machaon` that were observed in Flanders.

 - To select the species from the CSV file, you can use this R script.

 [R script Papilio](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/script/R%20dataset%20manipulation%20Papilio_machaon.Rmd)

-    Here, note that the search terms used include the species name and the source of the data based on the database.
-Also, only columns 2, 10, and 11 were selected and saved in the final CSV file, which corresponds to the columns 'Species', 'Lat', and 'Long'.

-    Alternatively, you can download the [R script](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/Select.Species.R) and run this in R or RStudio.

-# Prepare your data in Openrefine
+# Prepare your data in *Openrefine*

-# Prepare your data in a worksheet
+# Prepare your data in a *worksheet*

 - Clean your dataset
 		- remove all occurrences which do not pertain to Flanders